 3. Copy of English language proficiency certificate

 If your degree was not taught and assessed in English, you will need to submit evidence of your English language competency.
-This should be either an IELTS or TOEFL certificate (you will need an IELTS overall score of 7.0 including 7 in both reading and writing).
-This does not need to be certified and may be received via email.
+This should be either an IELTS or TOEFL certificate (you will need an IELTS overall score of 7.0 and 7 in both reading and writing).

 We may also request that you provide us with references in support of your application.
 They should be from an individual who knows you on an academic basis.
 However, if you graduated more than three years ago we will accept a professional reference.
 Your reference should include an opinion (in English) on your academic and personal suitability for the proposed programme of study.
 Please note that, if necessary, we reserve the right to verify your qualifications with the relevant awarding body and to request further information from you about your background.
 Only scans of original documents will be accepted.
 We do not accept black and white scanned photocopies.